 Targeted drugs (eg, BTK [Bruton tyrosine kinase] inhibitors, PI3K [phosphoinositide 3-kinase] inhibitors, cereblon inhibitors)

 Treatment varies considerably with cell type, which are too numerous to permit detailed discussion.
 Generalizations can be made regarding limited vs advanced disease and aggressive vs indolent forms.
-Burkitt lymphoma and cutaneous T-cell lymphomas are discussed separately.
+Burkitt lymphoma Burkitt Lymphoma Burkitt lymphoma is an aggressive B-cell non-Hodgkin lymphoma occurring in children and adults.
+Endemic (African), sporadic (non-African), and immunodeficiency-related forms exist.
+(See also... read more and cutaneous T-cell lymphomas Cutaneous T-cell Lymphomas (CTCL) Mycosis fungoides and Sézary syndrome are uncommon chronic T-cell non-Hodgkin lymphomas primarily affecting the skin and occasionally the lymph nodes.
+(See also Overview of Lymphoma and Non-Hodgkin... read more are discussed separately.
 For patients with indolent lymphomas and no significant signs or symptoms of lymphoma, a "watch and wait" approach (withholding treatment while closely monitoring) can be used.

 Limited-stage aggressive non-Hodgkin lymphomas can be managed with a combination of chemotherapy plus radiation therapy or with chemotherapy alone (plus anti-CD20 monoclonal antibodies for B-cell lymphomas).

-Patients with stage I lymphoblastic lymphomas or Burkitt lymphoma are treated with intensive combination chemotherapy with meningeal prophylaxis.
+Patients with stage I Burkitt lymphoma Burkitt Lymphoma Burkitt lymphoma is an aggressive B-cell non-Hodgkin lymphoma occurring in children and adults.
+Endemic (African), sporadic (non-African), and immunodeficiency-related forms exist.
+(See also... read more are treated with intensive combination chemotherapy with meningeal prophylaxis.

 Stage II non-Hodgkin lymphoma is managed as advanced stage disease in many circumstances.
 Most patients with all types of non-Hodgkin lymphoma who have stage II to IV disease are candidates for chemoimmunotherapy.
 In these cases, radiation therapy may be used to limit the number of cycles of chemoimmunotherapy or provide localized treatment for residual sites of bulk disease.

 For indolent lymphomas, treatment varies considerably.
-Because these lymphomas are highly treatable but not reliably curable, treatment may not be recommended initially for asymptomatic patients, although with the advent of rituximab anti-CD20 immunotherapy, some of these patients may be given immunotherapy alone.
+Because these lymphomas are highly treatable but not reliably curable, treatment may not be recommended initially for asymptomatic patients, although some patients are given anti-CD20 immunotherapy using rituximab alone.
 This strategy can delay the need for myelosuppressive chemotherapy, but early immunotherapy alone has not been shown to impact overall survival.
 Patients with symptoms or bulky disease that puts vital organs at risk are treated with chemoimmunotherapy.
-In selected cases, radiolabeled anti-CD20 antibody can be used to target radiation to the tumor cell with potentially fewer effects on nearby normal organs.
+In selected cases (eg, chemo-refractory with limited bone marrow involvement), radiolabeled anti-CD20 antibody can be used to target radiation to the tumor cell with potentially fewer effects on nearby normal organs.

 In patients with aggressive B-cell lymphomas (eg, diffuse large B cell), the standard drug combination is rituximab plus cyclophosphamide, hydroxydaunorubicin (doxorubicin), vincristine, and prednisone (R-CHOP).
 A complete response with disease regression is expected in 80% of cases, with an overall cure rate of about 60%.
 These results vary significantly by IPI score.
-Patients who are disease free at ≥ 24 months from diagnosis have a lifetime expectancy similar to that of the age- and sex-matched population.
+Patients who are disease free at ≥ 24 months from diagnosis have a life expectancy similar to that of the age- and sex-matched population.
 This key factor can guide follow-up strategies in this patient population.
+Patients with lower IPI scores may benefit from adding the antibody-drug conjugate polatuzumab vedotin, a CD79b-directed antibody-drug conjugate to R-CHOP.

 Patients with diffuse large B-cell lymphoma (DLBCL) who have persistent lymphoma despite at least 2 prior lines of therapy may be candidates for chimeric antigen receptor (CAR) T cells.
 CAR T cells are T cells (most commonly autologous T cells) that have been genetically engineered to recognize a tumor antigen (eg, CD19).
 After infusion, they undergo activation and expansion.
 About one third of patients achieve a durable response from this therapy.